 Please read the guidance document before submitting your EC claim.
-From October 2019, students will have the option to apply for Extenuating Circumstances via the Student Portal - by logging in and selecting the EC option from the 'My Assessments' tab - or using the form below.
-When requesting supporting evidence from a medical practitioner please download the guidance document and take it with you to your appointment.
-It helps make clear what details are required to support an application:
+Students should apply for Extenuating Circumstances via the Student Portal - by logging in and selecting the EC option from the 'My Assessments' tab.

 - Guidance for Medical Practitioners (PDF 140KB)